Arcade-With-Us/Google-Cloud-Labs/Secure Builds with Cloud Build/Readme.md

 ./GSP1184.sh
 ```
-* You may have to run the code again if it shows error
+* You may have to run the code again if it shows an error.
+* If you get a score of 90+, then you can end the lab.
 ---

 ## 🎉 **Congratulations!
 Lab Completed Successfully!** 🏆